gwforg/gwf/docs/guide/configuration.rst

 This page lists settings that are used by *gwf*.
 Backends and plugins may define their own settings, but these are documented for each backend/plugin individually.
 See :ref:`configuration` if in doubt about how to configure *gwf*.

+.. versionchanged:: 3.0.0
+    The ``require_all_outputs`` setting was added for selective output checks during targeted runs.

 * **backend (str):** Set the backend.
 Corresponds to the ``--backend`` flag (default: `local`).
 * **verbose (str):** Set the verbosity.
 Corresponds to the ``--verbose`` flag (default: `info`).